Skip to content

 Legacy systems characteristically contain large files: thousands of lines of procedural code, monolithic classes, and accumulated technical debt.
 GitHub Issue #6471 reports that Continue fails or produces other errors when the original file is large during code change application.

-When I tested Augment Code against a 4,200-line legacy Java controller during a jQuery modernization task, the tool processed the entire file and suggested refactoring patterns that referenced methods from line 200 while processing line 3,800, because the Context Engine maintains the full file in memory rather than truncating at processing limits.
+When I tested Cosmos against a 4,200-line legacy Java controller during a jQuery modernization task, the tool processed the entire file and suggested refactoring patterns that referenced methods from line 200 while processing line 3,800, because the Context Engine maintains the full file in memory rather than truncating at processing limits.
 Teams undertaking multi-file refactoring should conduct similar testing using their specific legacy file sizes.

 The RAG Architecture Problem